-as when privileged materials are referenced as the basis of the agency's decision.
-Nonetheless, the Conference recommends that agencies develop a written policy for treatment of protected or privileged materials, including indexing, in public rulemaking dockets and in certification of the administrative record for judicial review, and that agencies make this policy publicly available.
+rulemaking dockets and in certification of the administrative record for judicial review, and that agencies make this policy publicly available.

 Compilation and preparation of the administrative record for judicial review is properly within the province of the agency and this process should be accorded a presumption of regularity by the reviewing court.
-Recompletion or supplementation of the administrative record for judicial review may be appropriate where a strong showing has been made to overcome the presumption of regularity in compilation.
+18 Completion or supplementation of the administrative record for judicial review may be appropriate where a strong showing has been made to overcome the presumption of regularity in compilation.
 For example, courts have permitted limited discovery on the basis of a "strong showing of bad faith or improper behavior" on the part of the agency decisionmaker.
-Courts may also inquire into allegations that the agency omitted information from the administrative record for judicial review that should have been included.
-Decision and the strong showing of bad faith or improper behavior allegations that the agency omitted information from the administrative record for judicial review that should have
+19 Courts may also inquire into allegations that the agency omitted information from the administrative record for judicial review that should have been included.
+20

 Completion or supplementation of the administrative record for judicial review may also be appropriate in other circumstances not addressed in this recommendation.
-In a previous recommendation, the Conference has recognized that the reviewing court should not invariably be confined to the record on review in evaluating the factual basis of a generally applicable rule on preenforcement review.21 The Conference has also acknowledged that, on direct review by courts of appeals, the record on review "can usually be supplemented, if necessary, by means other than an evidentiary trial in a district court."22
+In a previous recommendation, the Conference has recognized that the reviewing court should not invariably be confined to the record on review in evaluating the factual basis of a generally applicable rule on preenforcement review.
+The Conference has also acknowledged that, on direct review by courts of appeals, the record on review "can usually be supplemented, if necessary, by means other than an evidentiary trial in a district court."